-The exponential distribution is particularly suited when the DNF output is desired to be near zero for the majority of inputs (i.e. most of the time) and output activity is only required for a minority of the inputs.
+The exponential distribution is particularly suited when the DNF output is desired to be near zero for the majority of inputs (i.e., most of the time) and output activity is only required for a minority of the inputs.
 Furthermore the exponential is the maximum entropy probability distribution for a specified mean which is optimal with respect to the information transfer.
-Thus, an exponentially distributed DNF output corresponds to an optimization of the information encoding in the DNF which remains stable during changes in the input statistics, e.g. mean or variance.
+Thus, an exponentially distributed DNF output corresponds to an optimization of the information encoding in the DNF which remains stable during changes in the input statistics, e.g., mean or variance.

-With these design choices, the optimization problem is equivalent to the one in (Triesch, 2005) (described in Sec.
-2.2) and the learning rules for adapting the gain a and bias b are given by:
+With these design choices, the optimization problem is equivalent to the one in Triesch (2005) (described in Section 2.2) and the learning rules for adapting the gain a and bias b are given by:

-$$\frac{\Delta a}{\Delta t} = \frac{\eta}{a} + \frac{\Delta b}{\Delta t} z(t), \qquad (15)$$
+$$\frac{\Delta a}{\Delta t} = \frac{\eta}{a} + \frac{\Delta b}{\Delta t} z(t), \tag{15}$$

-$$\frac{\Delta b}{\Delta t} = \eta \left(1 - \left(2 + \frac{1}{\mu} \right) y(t) + \frac{1}{\mu} y(t)^2 \right).$$ (16)
+$$\frac{\Delta b}{\Delta t} = \eta \left( 1 - \left( 2 + \frac{1}{\mu} \right) y(t) + \frac{1}{\mu} y(t)^2 \right).$$ (16)

-287 The learning rate η is set to 0.001 and μ to 0.2.
+The learning rate $\eta$ is set to 0.001 and $\mu$ to 0.2.

-Concerning the impact of IP on the stability of the DNF dynamics, it should be noted that IP drives the 288 dynamics towards the detection instability, i.e. to the "edge of stability".
-This becomes apparent, when 289 inspecting the behavior of the learning equations Eq.
-(15) and Eq.
-(16), depicted in Fig. 3.
-It is visible, 290 that for high DNF output the bias (i.e. resting level) is decreased while for low DNF output the bias is 291 increased, independent of the input.
-While the gain adaptation depends on the bias adaptation and the 292 current input, the principal "direction" of adaptation is the same as for the bias: high output with high input 293 leads to a decrease of the gain, low output with high input leads to the gain increase.
-Hence, the parameters 294 are adapted such that IP leads to the destruction of the attractor in which the system state currently is.
-In 295 the long run, this enforces an oscillation between the two attractors (the stable fixed points a) and c) in 296 Fig. 2), i.e. drives the system repeatedly through the detection instability.
-Therefore, IP prevents the DNF 297 298 from operating in a self-stabilizing regime where the recurrent interaction is sufficient for maintaining the system output, independent of the input.
-A DNF with IP will operate in a regime where the system state 299 regularly runs through the detection instability - driven by the input.
-300
+Concerning the impact of IP on the stability of the DNF dynamics, it should be noted that IP drives the dynamics toward the detection instability, i.e., to the "edge of stability."
+This becomes apparent, when inspecting the behavior of the learning equations Equations (15, 16), depicted in Figure 3.
+It is visible that for high DNF output, the bias (i.e., resting level) is decreased while for low DNF output the bias is increased, independent of the input.
+While the gain adaptation depends on the bias adaptation and the current input, the principal "direction" of adaptation is the same as for the bias: high output with high input leads to a decrease of the gain, low output with high input leads to the gain increase.
+Hence, the parameters are adapted such that IP leads to the destruction of attractor in which the system state currently is.
+In the long run, this enforces an oscillation between the two attractors [the stable fixed points (a) and (c)] in Figure 2, i.e., drives the system repeatedly through the detection instability.
+Therefore, IP prevents the DNF from operating in a selfstabilizing regime where the recurrent interaction is sufficient for maintaining the system output, independent of the input.
+A DNF with IP will operate in a regime where the system state regularly runs through the detection instability-driven by the input.

-The parameter adaption of IP can be significantly improved with respect to the convergence speed and robustness by computing the natural gradient (Sec.
-2.2).
-Therefore, the gradient direction and amplitude of Δa and Δb is corrected by a metric tensor imposing a Riemannian structure in parameter space, i.e. the natural gradient is computed as described in (Neumann et al., 2013).
-The tensor decay parameter λ in Eq.
-(10) is set to $\frac{\tau}{1000}$ where τ is the time constant of the DNF equation in Eq.
-(1).
-The regularization parameter ε in Eq.
-(8) of the tensor inversion is set to 0.0001.
+The parameter adaption of IP can be significantly improved with respect to the convergence speed and robustness by computing the natural gradient (Section 2.2).
+Therefore, the gradient direction and amplitude of $\Delta a$ and $\Delta b$ is corrected by a metric tensor imposing a Riemannian structure in parameter space, i.e., the natural gradient is computed as described in Neumann et al. (2013).
+The tensor decay parameter $\lambda$ in Equation (10) is set to $\frac{\tau}{1,000}$ where $\tau$ is the time constant of the DNF equation in Equation (1).
+The regularization parameter $\epsilon$ in Equation (8) of the tensor inversion is set to 0.0001.

-4 EVALUATION
+4. EVALUATION